A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: Model construction

-From the incompressibility, the horizontal velocity components are of order $1/A$ larger than the vertical components.
-Furthermore, we consider a flow enclosed in the domain, therefore each velocity mode $\boldsymbol{u}_I$ and $\boldsymbol{u}_E$ is constructed such that its normal component to the boundary of the domain is zero.
-Defining $\partial\Omega$ as the boundary of the domain, and $\boldsymbol{\boldsymbol{\hat{n}}}(q)$ as the unit normal vector at $q\in\partial\Omega$ pointing outwards of the domain, this condition can be compactly written as
+Due to the incompressibility, the horizontal velocity components scale as $1/A$ larger than the vertical components.
+We consider a flow enclosed in the domain: defining $\partial\Omega$ as the boundary of the domain, and $\boldsymbol{\boldsymbol{\hat{n}}}(q)$ as the unit normal vector at $q\in\partial\Omega$ pointing outwards of the domain, we demand an impermeability (no-normal flow) boundary condition